 Always work in a well ventilated area.
 Wear protective eyewear.
 Wear gloves to avoid skin contact and temporary staining.
 Ideal Motor Coater application temp range is 55°-82°F (13°-28°C).

-Proper stirring of Motor Coater is very important for the best uniform sheen & finish.
+Proper stirring of Motor Coater is very important for the best uniform sheen and finish.
 Stir Motor Coater thoroughly for several minutes to obtain even color mixture.
-Effective stirring includes repeatedly touching bottom of can & lifting to disperse any settled pigments and/or matting agents.
-Placing paint can upside down for a short time before opening & stirring will aid with proper mixing.
+Effective stirring includes repeatedly touching bottom of can and lifting to disperse any settled pigments and/or matting agents.
+Placing paint can upside down for a short time before opening and stirring will aid with proper mixing.
 An upside down can may also be gently shaken prior to stirring.
 Avoid violent or excessive shaking motions which can introduce air bubbles and adversely affect the finish.
 Do not substitute shaking for stirring.
 For the best end results, continue to stir often during the course of painting.
 Thinning may be required for some spray applications.
-Reduce 5%-10% if needed using KBS #1 Thinner only, which is a slow evaporating solvent.
+Reduce 5%-10% if needed using KBS #1 Thinner or Xylene only, which are slow evaporating solvents.

-SPRAYING: FOLLOW ALL CAUTION & WARNING NOTICES WHEN SPRAYING.
+SPRAYING: FOLLOW ALL CAUTION AND WARNING NOTICES WHEN SPRAYING.
 Spray pressures of 35-45 psi (250-330kpa) for siphon/pot guns and 25-35psi (170-250kpa) for gravity/top container guns are recommended.
 Thinning is not generally required but if needed 5%-10% is normally adequate.
-Use KBS #1 Thinner only which is a slow evaporating solvent.
+Use KBS #1 Thinner or Xylene only which are slow evaporating solvents.

 FOR BEST END RESULTS.
 Apply Motor Coater to prepared surfaces as described above.
 ALWAYS WEAR PROTECTIVE GLOVES AND EYEWEAR when using Motor Coater.
 Always use a NIOSH/MSHA approved air supplied respirator.
-For best results, spray at room temperature 60° to 78°F (20° to 26°C).
-Use only in moderate to dry atmospheric conditions i.e. 70% humidity or lower.
+For best results, spray at room temperature 60° to 78°F. Use only in moderate to dry atmospheric conditions i.e. 70% humidity or lower.

 Shake can for at least one minute after listening for rattle or mixing ball.
 During application, shake intermittently for approximately 10 seconds at 1 to 2 minute intervals.
 Press valve all the way down.
 Do not extend finger beyond the valve.
 Hold container about 6 to 8 inches from surface to be sprayed.
 Do not cover with continuous spray.
 Move back and forth, releasing sprayhead after stroke.
 Overlap each stroke.